In general, a shift register is characterized by some or all of the following control and data signals:

 In addition, SRLs have address inputs (A3, A2, A1, A0 inputs for SRL16) determining the length of the shift register.
 The shift register can be a fixed static length or can be dynamically adjusted.
 In dynamic mode, each time a new address is applied to the address pins, the new bit position value is available on the Q output after the time delay to access the LUT.

-To obtain higher clock frequency when using SRLs, AMD recommends that you implement the last stage of the shift register in the dedicated slice register.
+To obtain the best performance when using SRLs, Xilinx recommends that you implement the last stage of the shift register in the dedicated slice register.
 Slice registers have a better clock-to-out time than SRLs.
 This allows additional slack for the paths sourced by the shift register logic.
 Synthesis tools automatically infer this register unless this resource is instantiated or the synthesis tool is prevented from inferring this type of register because of attributes or cross-hierarchy boundary optimization restrictions.
 To infer the extra register, register the dynamically delayed signal separately in the RTL.

 When using registers to obtain placement flexibility in the chip, turn off SRL inference using the following attribute: